John Glover (actor): Career

 He had a small appearance in the Woody Allen film Annie Hall (1977) in a flashback in which he tells the title character, "Touch my heart.
 With your foot."
 He had a recurring role in Law & Order: Criminal Intent as Declan Gage, an old friend and mentor to Detective Robert Goren.
 On ABC's Brothers & Sisters he played Henry (the boyfriend of Saul Holden) in 2009.
 In Heroes he had a brief appearance as Samson Gray, the father of Sylar.

 He had made notable appearances on stage, winning a Tony Award for Featured Actor in a Play for his dual roles in the Broadway play Love!
 Valour!
 Compassion!, which he reprised in the film version.
 In 2004, he performed with the Philadelphia Theatre Company staging of Edward Albee's The Goat, or Who Is Sylvia?

-He also appeared as "man in the chair/narrator" in The Drowsy Chaperone on Broadway during summer 2007.
+He also appeared as "man in the chair/narrator" in The Drowsy Chaperone on Broadway during the summer of 2007.
 He played the role of Lucky in a Broadway production of Samuel Beckett's Waiting for Godot, for which he earned a Tony Award nomination for Best Performance by a Featured Actor in a Play.
 In 2014, he appeared as Leonato in the Shakespeare in the Park production of Much Ado About Nothing.

 He played Telemachus in Yuri Rasovsky's Peabody Award-winning radio dramatization of The Odyssey of Homer and has played in several radio plays of the LA Theatre Works.
 Glover is receiving increasing recognition for narrating audiobooks.
 In 2011, he performed the audiobook version of Ghost Story, the thirteenth novel in Jim Butcher's The Dresden Files series.
 In October/November 2011, he performed in David Bar Katz's drama The Atmosphere of Memory at the Bank Street Theatre in New York City, co-starring with Ellen Burstyn in a LAByrinth production.
 He played the role of Uncle Ben in the 2012 Broadway production of Arthur Miller's Death of a Salesman, directed by Mike Nichols.
 He is seen rehearsing the role of John Kreese in behind-the-scenes pre-production footage from The Karate Kid, indicating he may have been considered for that role.
 In 2013, Glover starred in the horror anthology Sanitarium.
 He also guest-starred in an episode of Agent Carter.
-Glover has done various voice-over work for several projects related to Tron: Legacy: the villainous character Abraxas in Tron: Evolution, and Dyson in Tron: Uprising.
+Glover has done various voice-over work for several projects related to Tron: Legacy: the villain Abraxas in Tron: Evolution, and Dyson in Tron: Uprising.
 In 2014, he guest-starred on The Blacklist in the episode titled "Berlin".

 Personal life

 Glover is gay.
-He married sculptor Adam Kurtzman in 2016.
-They began dating in 1993.
-According to Glover, he slept with Freddie Mercury in the 1970s.
+He married sculptor Adam Kurtzman in 2016, whom he had been dating since 1993.
+Additionally, Glover claims to have slept with Freddie Mercury in the 1970s.

 Glover is involved with the Alzheimer's Association.
 His father had Alzheimer's disease, leading Glover to become more active in charity and activism surrounding the disorder.

+Glover returns to Towson annually to work with theater students.
+The theater department awards a scholarship in his name.